Information and resources for Women's Health patients.

 Oh Baby!
 What New Parents Need to Know

 We hold this free class twice a year for new and expecting parents.
 Learn about typical newborn behavior, calming a fussy baby, creating good sleep habits and more.
-The next session will be fall 2013.
+The next session will be spring 2015.